pallets/click/docs/arguments.rst

    If you come from ``argparse`` you might be missing support for setting ``nargs`` to ``+`` to indicate that at least one argument is required.

-   Support for this is very intentionally not included as we believe scripts should gracefully degrade into becoming noops if a variadic argument is empty.
+   This is supported by setting ``required=True``.
+However this should not be used if you can avoid it as we believe scripts should gracefully degrade into becoming noops if a variadic argument is empty.
 The reason for this is that very often scripts are invoked with wildcard inputs from the command line and they should not error out if the wildcard is empty.

 .. _file-args: